lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Outer Header.
 Currently no CoAP options are marked class I. The resulting Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
 {{Fig-full-oscore}}.

+This Ciphertext is, as defined in RFC 5116, the concatenation of the encrypted Plaintext and its authentication tag.
+Note that Inner Compression only affects the Plaintext before encryption, thus we can only aim to reduce this first, variable length component of the Ciphertext.
+The authentication tag is fixed in length and considered part of the cost of protection.

 ~~~~